‘I highly recommend reading this with your child so that you are both knowledgeable and ready to accept anyone for who they are.’

 The Literary Titan Gold Award is bestowed on books found to be perfect in their delivery of original content, meticulous development of unique characters in an organic and striking setting, innovative plot that supports a fresh theme, and elegant prose that transforms words into beautifully written books.

 Meet The Creators

-Esther is a freelance writer, editor and proofreader of newspapers, B2B books and journals, based in County Fermanagh.
+Esther is a freelance writer, editor and proofreader of newspapers, books and journals.
+She is also a highly sought-after holistic therapist, based in County Fermanagh.